muhammadmanwar/cheaphone/Cheaphone_V0.02_Plan.md

 ### 3. Set Up Display

-- I used this link to set up my confi for the display: https://www.waveshare.com/wiki/5inch_DSI_LCD
+- I used this link to set up my config for the display: https://www.waveshare.com/wiki/5inch_DSI_LCD
 - I used the "vc4-kms-v3d-pi5" overlay, which worked for both display and touch functionality

 ### 3.5.
 Set Up Matchbox Keyboard